tlsnotary/tlsn/docs/gcde_leak_fix.md

 * `p` is the User's plaintext request
 * `k` is the AES key
 * `[k]₁` and `[k]₂` are the User's and Notary's AES keyshares, respectively
-* `Enc` denotes the encryption algorithm used by the TLS session
+* `Enc` denotes the authenticated encryption algorithm used by the TLS session
 * `Com(x; r)` denotes a binding commitment to `x` with randomness `r`

 ## Ideal functionality